Banner Alt Text

 Alaska Sealife Center

 The Alaska Sealife Center is a nonprofit aquarium that focuses on the rehabilitation of local wildlife.
 During your visit, you can see octopus, puffins, otters and a variety of other local wildlife.
 This is the only permanent marine mammal rescue facility in Alaska and worth a visit if you have the time.
+This is a great thing to do in Seward with kids.

 Take a Flightseeing Tour